zumerhub/airbnb-clone-project/README.md

 ### Software architect
-  - Designs a high-level software architecture
+  - Designs a high-level software architecture.
-  - Selects appropriate tools and platforms to implement the product vision
+  - Selects appropriate tools and platforms to implement the product vision.
-  - Sets up code quality standards and performs code reviews
+  - Sets up code quality standards and performs code reviews.

 An architect is an expert-level software engineer who makes executive software design decisions on behalf of an app development team.